djpurpose/autoArmory/readme.md

 3. [RBAssist - Bot Scheduling and Crash Recovery](https://www.ros-bot.com/forums/general-discussion/rbassist-bot-scheduling-and-crash-recovery-1376373)
 4. Diablo 3 running on fast PC (not sure this would work in a vm without modification)
 5. Running MultiShot / Impale Demon Hunter (can run other classes/builds with modifications)
-6. Not running TurboHud (can run it with modificaiton and I'll probably add this next version as I like TurbHud)
+6. Not running TurboHud (can run it with modification and I'll probably add this next version as I like TurboHud)

 ## Optional
 1. [Autoit](https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe)